PeronGH/CPT107-Revision/Revision_Notes.md

 ### Brief Description

+#### Natural numbers

-* **Natural numbers**: These are the numbers that we use to count things.
+These are the numbers that we use to count things.
 They are also known as the counting numbers and are denoted by the symbol **N**.
 The natural numbers are 1, 2, 3, 4, 5, 6, etc.

+#### Integers

-* **Integers**: These are the numbers that include the natural numbers, their negatives, and zero.
+These are the numbers that include the natural numbers, their negatives, and zero.
 They are denoted by the symbol **Z**.
 The integers are ..., -3, -2, -1, 0, 1, 2, 3, ...

+#### Rational numbers

-* **Rational numbers**: These are numbers that can be expressed as the ratio of two integers.
+These are numbers that can be expressed as the ratio of two integers.
 They are denoted by the symbol **Q**.
 Examples of rational numbers include 1/2, 3/4, 5/6, etc.

+#### Real numbers

-* **Real numbers**: These are numbers that can be represented on a number line.
+These are numbers that can be represented on a number line.
 They include all of the rational numbers as well as some numbers that cannot be expressed as the ratio of two integers (such as the square root of 2 or pi).
 They are denoted by the symbol **R**.

+#### Prime numbers

-* **Prime numbers**: These are numbers that are divisible only by 1 and themselves.
+These are numbers that are divisible only by 1 and themselves.
 The first few prime numbers are 2, 3, 5, 7, 11, etc.

+#### Even numbers

-* **Even numbers**: These are numbers that are divisible by 2.
+These are numbers that are divisible by 2.
 Examples of even numbers include 2, 4, 6, 8, 10, etc.

+#### Odd numbers

-* **Odd numbers**: These are numbers that are not divisible by 2.
+These are numbers that are not divisible by 2.
 Examples of odd numbers include 1, 3, 5, 7, 9, etc.

+### Closure Table

 Here is a table that lists the various sets of numbers and whether they are closed under various operations: